 No SPC possible for active ingredients which are not specified in the wording of the claims of the basic patent.
 SPC possible for a combination of two active ingredients, where the medicinal product contains also other active ingredients

 Sufficient disclosure to satisfy requirements of article 57 EPC regarding “a practical application” and “some profitable use”.
-Supremacy principles laid down by the Board’s jurisprudence.
+Supremacy of principles laid down by the Board’s jurisprudence.
 No different assessment of evidence if one concludes that the disclosure satisfies article 57 in line with Board’s jurisprudence.
 Sufficient disclosure to satisfy article 57 goes hand in hand with sufficiently enabling disclosure.
 General principles Board’s approach in relation to article 57 in relation to biological materials.

+Biotech directive.
 Human embryo within the meaning of Article 6 (2) (c) biotechnology directive.
 Article 6 (2) (c) biotechnology patent directive excludes from patentability use of human embryos for scientific research.
 Article 6 (2) (c) Biotechnology Directive: no patentability if technical teaching requires (i) prior destruction of human embryos, or (ii) their use as base material.

 Supplementary Protection Certificate (‘SPC’) only available for medicinal products with a market authorisation under Directive 65/65 having undergone safety and efficacy tests